scottish-government-design-system/designsystem.gov.scot/components/index.md

 title: "Components"
 category: library
 index: 1
 summary: "Components are parts of code that can be easily lifted and reused.
-They’re usually self-contained elements of a website, such as a banner, breadcrumb or footer."
+They’re usually self-contained elements of a website, such as a banner, breadcrumb or button."
 ---